eventpop/oss-js/packages/callmeback/README.md

 - [Respects the `Retry-After` response header, and retries with a higher backoff rate if 429 (Too Many Requests) or 503 (Service Unavailable) is returned.](https://cloud.google.com/tasks/docs/reference/rest/v2/projects.locations.queues.tasks#httprequest)
 - Provides a dashboard for viewing metrics and ongoing task statuses.
 - [Logging can be turned on for individual tasks](https://cloud.google.com/tasks/docs/logging), but it is not enabled by default, as it may generate a large number of logs and can increase costs.
 Once enabled, it can be viewed in the [Cloud Logging](https://cloud.google.com/logging) dashboard.
 Note that this is an all-or-nothing setting (no sampling).
+- [You can configure the concurrency limit](https://cloud.google.com/tasks/docs/configuring-queues#rate) to avoid overloading your application.
+- [Task timeout is 10 minutes.](https://cloud.google.com/tasks/docs/creating-http-target-tasks#handler) Although Google Cloud Tasks lets you configure the timeout up to 30 minutes, this library does not let you change it (see [the design](#design) section for the reason).

 Setting up: